Crown of the Kingdom of Poland: Politics

 High-level administrative map of Polish–Lithuanian Commonwealth and its fiefdoms in 1619 (superimposed on the modern map of Central and Eastern Europe).

 The creation of the Crown of the Kingdom of Poland was a milestone in the evolution of Polish statehood and the European identity.
 It represented the concept of the Polish kingdom (nation) as distinctly separate from the person of the monarch.
 The introduction of the concept marked the transformation of the Polish government from a patrimonial monarchy (a hereditary monarchy) to a "quasi-constitutional monarchy" (monarchia stanowa) in which power resided in the nobility, the clergy and (to some extent) the working class, also referred to as an "elective monarchy".

-A related concept that evolved soon afterward was that of Rzeczpospolita ("Commonwealth"), which was an alternate to the Crown as a name for the Polish state after the Treaty of Lublin in 1569.
+A related concept that evolved soon afterwards was that of Rzeczpospolita ("Commonwealth"), which was an alternative to the Crown as a name for the Polish state after the Treaty of Lublin in 1569.
 The Crown of the Kingdom of Poland was also related to other symbols of Poland, such as the capital (Kraków), the Polish coat of arms and the flag of Poland.

 Geography

 The concept of the Crown also had geographical aspects, particularly related to the indivisibility of the Polish Crown's territory.
 It can be also seen as a unit of administrative division, the territories under direct administration of the Polish state from the Middle Ages to the late 18th century (currently part of Poland, Ukraine and some border counties of Russia, Belarus, Moldova, Slovakia, and Romania, among others).
-Parts formed part at the early Kingdom of Poland, then, the Polish–Lithuanian Commonwealth until its final collapse in 1795.
+Parts formed part of the early Kingdom of Poland, then, the Polish–Lithuanian Commonwealth until its final collapse in 1795.

 At the same time, the Crown also referred to all lands that the Polish state (not the monarch) could claim to have the right to rule over, including those that were not within Polish borders.

 The term distinguishes those territories federated with the Grand Duchy of Lithuania from various fiefdom territories (which enjoyed varying degrees of autonomy or semi-independence from the King), such as the Duchy of Prussia and the Duchy of Courland.

 Prior to the 1569 Union of Lublin, Crown territories may be understood as those of the Kingdom of Poland proper, inhabited by Poles, or as other areas under the sovereignty of the Polish king (such as Royal Prussia) or the szlachta.
 With the Union of Lublin, however, most of present-day Ukraine (which had a negligible Polish population and had until then been governed by Lithuania), passed under Polish administration, thus becoming Crown territory.

 During that period, a term for a Pole from the Crown territory was koroniarz (plural: koroniarze) – or Crownlander(s) in English – derived from Korona – the Crown.

 Depending on context, the Polish "Crown" may also refer to "The Crown", a term used to distinguish the personal influence and private assets of the Commonwealth's current monarch from government authority and property.
 It often meant a distinction between persons loyal to the elected king (royalists) and persons loyal to Polish magnates (confederates).